 Why is the product catalog important?

 Why is the product catalog so important?
 Consider the following features that are powered by the product catalog:

-- Content in review requests (formerly post-interaction email or PIE), in social media alerts and notifications, and on Bazaarvoice-hosted elements on your website, such as review submission pages.
+- Content—this includes review requests (formerly post-interaction email or PIE), social media alerts and notifications, and Bazaarvoice-hosted elements on your website, such as review submission pages.
 Data elements such as the IDs, names, and URLs of brands, categories, and products help power this content.

 Bazaarvoice supports the following ways to provide your product catalog data:

 - Single XML feed file—Provide a single feed file that includes all of your catalog data.
 We accept both XML and flat (CSV or TXT) formats.
-Using an XML feed however has advantages over flat files, such as support for localization, rich category hierarchy configuration, and other additional benefits.
+However, using an XML feed has advantages over flat files, such as support for localization, rich category hierarchy configuration, and other additional benefits.

 Note: A single XML feed should be uploaded daily.
 Sending XML feeds multiple times a day will result in poor performance.
 If necessary, you can upload a supplemental feed (with missing or updated product data) using a flat text file.

 Multiple sources—Provide multiple catalog feeds when your catalog data is sourced in different systems or if combining multiple feeds into a single feed is too difficult.
 Contact Bazaarvoice Client Care before attempting to provide product catalog data using multiple files.
 Refer to Use multiple catalog sources for more information.